 Extracurricular activities are a great way to learn about yourself, build new skills, and meet new people.
 They can also help colleges understand more about you and your interests when you apply.
 This post will tell you what extracurricular activities are, what they’re used for, and how they can show colleges the real you.

 What’s an extracurricular activity?

-An extracurricular activity is any club, creative outlet, or job that doesn’t give you school credit.
+An extracurricular activity is any club, creative outlet, volunteer opportunity, or job that doesn’t give you school credit.
 Extracurricular activities show colleges your interests, skills, impact, and community involvement.
 Note that the activity doesn’t need to be sponsored by your high school.
 If you want to highlight your music ability, shoot videos of the band you put together.
 To highlight leadership, keep a journal about volunteer work you do through a local organization.

 Where can I find extracurricular activities?

 The first place to look for extracurricular activities is your high school.
 High schools give you and your peers many chances to develop interests, invest energy, and display talent.

 Clubs are one way to find classmates with similar interests.
 Some clubs are centered around a topic (history, chemistry).
 Others are centered around an activity (chess, robotics).
 A sports team is another type of club, one that lets you demonstrates team commitment and leadership.

 Work, whether a part-time job or an internship, gets the message out to colleges that you have job dedication and can handle responsibilities.
 What’s more, a job proves you can maintain a busy work schedule while attending high school classes.

 Volunteering through a religious community or nonprofit is an extracurricular activity that exemplifies how you give back to your community.